Client authentication certificate and root certificate chain for CA connectors¶

-When setting up a certificate authority (CA) connector, you need to provide the following to TLS Protect Cloud:
+When setting up a certificate authority (CA) connector, you need to provide the following:

-• The root certificate that validates the certificate used by your site.
+- The root certificate, which validates the certificate used by your site.

-• A single PEM file that contains the client authentication certificate and private key in PEM format.
+- A file containing the client authentication certificate and private key in PKCS#12 or PEM format.

 Browser-specific steps